A welcome message from Jack Price, Vice Principal.

 Getting started with Microsoft Teams

-Microsoft Teams is used on most courses.
-It can be used to message your tutor and other students.
 This video tours the Teams interface and introduces channels, chat and tabs.
-Please speak with your tutor about how Teams will be used on your specific course.
+Please speak with your tutor about how Teams will be used in your course.

-Follow this walkthrough to install Microsoft Teams on to a Mac computer or MacBook (Not an iPhone or iPad).
+Follow this walkthrough to install Microsoft Teams on a Mac computer or MacBook (Not an iPhone or iPad).

 PDF download version: Downloading MS Teams for Macs